 There is a strong link between depression and alcohol or substance abuse.
 While sometimes people who struggle with substance abuse develop a mental health condition far after their substance use, people often turn to alcohol or other substances to cope with their feelings of depression.

 Alcohol and substances are commonly used to self-medicate and avoid feelings of sadness, loneliness, or hopelessness.
 However, this can and frequently does lead to addiction.

 If you notice that you or your loved one has been turning to alcohol or other substances to manage their emotions during a difficult time, they may need professional help.

 Addressing Addiction and Mental Health Disorders at Decision Point Center

 At Decision Point Center, we provide psychiatry as well as therapies and treatments that address both physical and mental health.
 We not only focus on your recovery but make sure you are coping with your mental illness in healthy and appropriate ways.

-When you choose Decision Point Center, you are choosing a program dedicated to meeting your needs and creating a personalized treatment plan for you.
+When you choose Decision Point Center, you are choosing a program dedicated to meeting your needs and creating a personalized dual diagnosis treatment plan for you.
 To discuss your situation, contact us online or call us at (844) 292-5010.